udzura/usdt_marker/README.md

 19644
 ```

-On onother terminal, hit `bpftrace` to find the name of USDT; USDT may be defined in gem's shared object:
+On another terminal, hit `bpftrace` to find the name of USDT; USDT may be defined in gem's shared object:

 ```console
 $ sudo bpftrace -p 19644 -l 'usdt:*' | grep ruby